rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * passing list of values to methods like .drop("col1","col2","col3") and .dropDuplicate(["col1","col2"]) -- like how to pass the list of values
 * count(*), count(1) and count(col), differences
 * rowsBetween in the window functions
+* When I join two tables that both have an id column, using select(*) works and returns both columns.
+But if I explicitly write select('id'), Spark throws an "ambiguous column" error.
+Why is there a difference?